storj/uplink-android/README.md

      Project project = uplink.openProject(scope)) {
     Iterable<BucketInfo> buckets = project.listBucket();
     for (BucketInfo bucket : buckets) {
-        // do something for each bucket
+        // Do something for each bucket.
     }
 }
 ```